Family inside a tent

 This may sound like an opening for a camping for dummies checklist, but picking the correct tent and sleeping gear is almost as important as remembering to put it on your camping packing list in the first place.
 Whilst working out what is a luxury and what is not when looking for a tent and sleeping gear, you need to ask yourself a few questions:

-How Big do I Want My Tent to Be?
+How Big do I Need My Tent to Be?

 The type of experience you want from a tent can play a massive part when deciding what to bring camping.
 It’s widely believed that 60cm is the minimum size of tent you need per person.
 However, while some people only see their tent as a sleeping pod, others see it as their home, a place where they can spend a large part of their trip, especially those who are taking their family camping.